Lennster1/Lennster1/README.md

-- 🔭 I’m currently working on a 3D level-based game in unity
+- 🔭 I’m currently working on a Cloudi, a simple weather web app
-- 🌱 I’m currently learning Go and C# for Unity
+- 🌱 I’m currently learning how to make web apps
 - 📫 How to reach me: Discord @Lennster# 4276
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am very Poggers :)